notepad-plus-plus/npp-usermanual/content/docs/session.md

 For any entry in the Project Panel tree view, right clicking will give you the available actions on that specific entry.

-* On a Workspace:
+- On a Workspace:
-    * New Workspace = close the existing Workspace (if one is open for this Project Panel) and create an empty Workspace for this Project Panel.
+    - **New Workspace**: close the existing Workspace (if one is open for this Project Panel) and create an empty Workspace for this Project Panel.
-    * Open Workspace = close the existing Workspace (if one is open for this Project Panel) and open the selected Workspace file.
+    - **Open Workspace**: close the existing Workspace (if one is open for this Project Panel) and open the selected Workspace file.
-    * Reload Workspace = re-read the XML file for the active Workspace (it may have been edited externally).
+    - **Reload Workspace**: re-read the XML file for the active Workspace (it may have been edited externally).
-    * Save = save any changes in the Projects, files, and Folders of the active Workspace configuration.
+    - **Save**: save any changes in the Projects, files, and Folders of the active Workspace configuration.
-    * Save As = save the active Workspace in a new Windows filesystem location.
+    - **Save As**: save the active Workspace in a new Windows filesystem location.
-    * Save As Copy = save the active Workspace in a new Windows filesystem location, keeping the old Workspace file as well.
+    - **Save As Copy**: save the active Workspace in a new Windows filesystem location, keeping the old Workspace file as well.
-    * Add New Project = add a new Project container to the active Workspace.
+    - **Add New Project**: add a new Project container to the active Workspace.
-* On a Project entry:
+- On a Project entry:
-    * Move Up / Move Down = reorder the selected Project relative to other Projects in the Workspace.
+    - **Move Up / Move Down**: reorder the selected Project relative to other Projects in the Workspace.
-    * Rename = change the name of the Project.
+    - **Rename**: change the name of the Project.
-    * Add Folder = create a new container to go in this Project.
+    - **Add Folder**: create a new container to go in this Project.
-    * Add Files = use a Windows **Open** dialog to select one or more files to add to the Project's tree.
+    - **Add Files**: use a Windows **Open** dialog to select one or more files to add to the Project's tree.
-    * Add Files from Directory = add all the files from that Windows directory into the Project.
+    - **Add Files from Directory**: add all the files from that Windows directory into the Project.
-        * Please note: this does _not_ create a new Folder entry in your Project.
+        - Please note: this does _not_ create a new Folder entry in your Project.
-* On a Folder entry:
+- On a Folder entry:
-    * Has all the same actions as on the Project entry, but everything is relative to this Folder instead of relative to the Project.
+    - Has all the same actions as on the Project entry, but everything is relative to this Folder instead of relative to the Project.
-* On a File entry:
+- On a File entry:
-    * Move Up / Move Down = reorder the selected file relative to other files or Folders in the containing Project or Folder.
+    - **Move Up / Move Down**: reorder the selected file relative to other files or Folders in the containing Project or Folder.
-    * Rename = changes the name of the file in the list.
+    - **Rename**: changes the name of the file in the list.
-        * This action does _not_ change the underlying file.
+        - This action does _not_ change the underlying file.
-        * If the new name does not exist as a file, it will show a little error symbol on the file icon in the tree.
+        - If the new name does not exist as a file, it will show a little error symbol on the file icon in the tree.
-        * If the new name does exist as a file, the old file will still exist but will no longer be a part of this Project.
+        - If the new name does exist as a file, the old file will still exist but will no longer be a part of this Project.
-    * Remove = removes the file from the Project.
+    - **Remove**: removes the file from the Project.
-        * This action does _not_ change the underlying file.
+        - This action does _not_ change the underlying file.
-    * Modify File Path = similar to rename, changes the file in the list, but also allows you to change what Windows directory is being referenced.
+    - **Modify File Path**: similar to rename, changes the file in the list, but also allows you to change what Windows directory is being referenced.
-        * This action does _not_ change the underlying file.
+        - This action does _not_ change the underlying file.
-        * If the new name does not exist as a file, it will show a little error symbol on the file icon in the tree.
+        - If the new name does not exist as a file, it will show a little error symbol on the file icon in the tree.
-        * If the new name does exist as a file, the old file will still exist but will no longer be a part of this Project.
+        - If the new name does exist as a file, the old file will still exist but will no longer be a part of this Project.

 ## Differences Between Projects and Folder as Workspace